Welcome to Cooler Communities Springfield!

 In spite of Covid restrictions, Springfield high school students across all buildings again participated in the Sustainathon and Cooler Communities program in the 21/22 school year and collectively generated over 90 pledges on their action platform.
 Their presentations demonstrated engaged learning and passion for environmental subjects.

-Even more impact is in the planning for the coming year and in addition to Springfield High Schools’ integration of Cooler Communities into the Sustainathon, Springfield International Charter School will be hosting their own Cooler Communities event.
-The students’ work will be amplified by direct community outreach in the city, sponsored by Ener-G-save, Cooler Communities parent organization, in collaboration with many local partners.
+Even more impact is in the planning for the coming year.
+The students’ work will be amplified by direct outreach to community members in the city, sponsored by Ener-G-save, Cooler Communities sister organization, in collaboration with many local partners.

 After Springfield High School science classes began preparing for a Cooler Communities event at the 2020 Sustainathon, Covid made it necessary to postpone the event.

 In 2021, over 1000 High School students will be participating in Cooler Communities Springfield and Sustainathon programs during April.

 A Pandemic won’t stop Springfield High School students from thinking about climate change, energy conservation and sustainability.

 Both the “Sustainathon”, hosted by Springfield Technical Community College (STCC) and the “Cooler Communities” program have found a way to virtually engage over 1000 High School students along with their friends, families and neighbors.

 Over the past months, students have studied a variety of topics related to climate change and energy in their classrooms and designed a number of actions they and their peers want to take to help make Springfield a safer, cleaner, and healthier place to live.